QMeqGR/dgeom-maxima/README.txt

  -- Function: dg_grad ( )
      This function takes no arguments.
 The input and output coordinates and the transformation functions must be defined beforehand for this function to work.
-See the function *note dg_cords::.
+See the function dg_cords.
 The function ‘dg_grad’ returns an expression for the gradient of a function ‘F’ in the output coordinates ‘cord_ot’.

      (%i1) dg_cords(xyz_to_spher);
      (%o1)                                done